HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 The most popular and current houseplant style for the indoor Sago Palm is smallish plants with a height of between a foot / 30cm and two foot / 60cm or so.
 You can of course get significantly bigger plants if you search or order them from specialists.

 In general the plant you buy will stick at that height (or thereabouts) for a good many years.
 In perfect conditions after 100 years (yes you read that correctly) your plant might be 20 ft or more.
-Remember Sago Palm's living indoors grow very slowly.
+Although they're very long lived plants, Sago Palm's living indoors are slow-growing plants.

 Flowers

 The Sago Palm is a Cycad so will never produce flowers.
-Instead, these plants are either male or female and will have a corresponding sexual organ (no really, they do!), you can hand pollinate if you have a plant of each gender, but actually doing this is very uncommon for the average owner to attempt.
+Instead, you'll either have a male or female plant and will have corresponding reproductive parts.
+You can hand pollinate if you have a plant of each gender.

 Is the Sago Palm Poisonous?

-We've mentioned it at the start of the article, but we're saying it again.
+I've mentioned it at the start of the article, but I'm saying it again.
 The Sago Palm is toxic to cats and dogs and there is a high chance of serious problems or long term issues if any parts of this plant are consumed.

 Do not have this plant in your home if you have inquisitive pets or young children.
 There are many other non toxic houseplants to choose from so get something else instead.